 That’s when a gallon of gas cost $1.05, Ross Perot announced he’d run for president, and “Wayne’s World” hit the theaters.
 It’s also when The Health Resource Network started sponsoring Stress Awareness Month.
 Every April, people across the country join forces to spread awareness about “the causes and cures for our modern stress epidemic.”

 What’s disturbing is how many Americans are dealing with those symptoms now.
-The American Institute of Stress and the American Psychological Association found in 2014 that 77 percent of Americans regularly experience physical stress symptoms.
-Thirty-three percent felt they were living with extreme stress.
+The American Institute of Stress and the American Psychological Association found in 2014 that 77% of Americans regularly experience physical stress symptoms.
+About a third (33%) felt they were living with extreme stress.

-As far back as 2007 it was reported that 54 percent of Americans said stress caused them to fight with people close to them.
+- As far back as 2007 it was reported that 54% of Americans said stress caused them to fight with people close to them.

-Employers are estimated to lose $300 billion annually due to stress-related heath expenses and missed work.
+- Employers are estimated to lose $300 billion annually due to stress-related health expenses and missed work.

 What’s behind the stress epidemic?
 Work tops the list for most people, with difficult bosses, co-worker tensions and general overload.